There are a variety of ways to add videos to a Moodle course

 - Add the link by using Add a resource or activity → URL.
 This will not embed the video.

 - Turn off automatic multimedia embedding for your course.
-This can be set under Gear Icon (top right of page) → Filters → Multimedia plugins → Off.
+This can be set from the main course page.
+Click More (under course title) → Filters → Multimedia plugins → Off.
 This setting will affect content in the entire course.
-If you don't want to affect the entire course, you can turn the multimedia filter off for a single page by editing the page, clicking on Gear Icon (top right of page) → Filters , and setting Multimedia plugins to Off.
+If you don't want to affect the entire course, you can turn the multimedia filter off for a single page by editing the page, clicking on More → Filters , and setting Multimedia plugins to Off.

 - Edit the YouTube link to prevent auto-embedding.
 For example, if the YouTube link is http://www.youtube.com/watch?v=0PfzLRs7YC0, adding a parameter to the middle will prevent auto-embedding: http://www.youtube.com/watch?embed=no&v=0PfzLRs7YC0 (add the text in bold to the URL).
 Note for advanced users: Moodle is looking for a match for